 Eulogizing a friend or loved one with flowers may be one of the longest running traditions in the UK; however, that doesn’t make the selection process any easier.
 When the time comes to make that all important decision, without any prior knowledge, you’ll most likely be at a complete loss.

-This guide has been written to help you make a more informed choice if you’re searching for a fitting tribute.
+This guide has been written to help you make a more informed choice if you’re searching for the fitting tribute for their memorial headstone.

-There are many options available when choosing a flower arrangement for a memorial or funeral.
+There are many options available when choosing a flower arrangement for a funeral or memorial vase.
 Knowing a little about your choices and what they represent will make the selection process easier and help you to express your condolences in a more suitable manner.

 The lily is a highly universal flower that’s suitable for any occasion.
 While they have been given a host of different meanings, they are most commonly used to symbolise restored innocence.
 The white stargazer lily sub-breed is the most popular choice for funerals.